andrewstuart/vpki/README.md

 Package vtls provides a layer of abstraction between the golang stdlib crypto primitives and common crypto uses (e.g. serving HTTPS) and the functionality provided by Vault.
-Internally, the library generates RSA keys locally
+Internally, the library generates private keys locally and sends CSRs to the vault server, so that private keys are never transmitted.

 ## Usage